Privacy notice relating to the processing of personal data by Rhondda Cynon Taf County Borough Council for the provision Breakfast Clubs

 - Breakfast Club staff

-Statutory purpose – to co-ordinate Breakfast Club provision at the School
+To co-ordinate Breakfast Club provision at the school

 How long we retain the personal data;